model-zoo/scikit-learn-lambda/README.md

 ## Overview

-scikit-lambda provides three components that can
+scikit-learn-lambda provides three components:

-1) `scikit-lambda`: A Python package that includes a handler for AWS Lambda that loads a `scikit-learn` model into memory and returns predictions.
+1) `scikit-learn-lambda`: A Python package that includes a handler for serving `scikit-learn` predictions via AWS Lambda, designed for use with API Gateway.
 2) A repository of Lambda layers for varous combinations of Python (3.6 - 3.8) and `scikit-learn` (0.20 - 0.23).
-3) Example template configurations for deploying a model to an HTTP endpoint.
+3) Example Serverless template configuration for deploying a model to an HTTP endpoint.

 ## Quickstart (Serverless)